- Carbon Trading

 Nanobiotechnology in agriculture has helped in improved pesticide delivery systems.
 These systems use biosensors that automatically detect pathogens, chemicals, organic compounds, etc. Nanobiotechnology also assisted scientists in developing edible thin films for the preservation of fruits and other food.

 Through nanobiotechnology, scientists already have a deep understanding of the structure of food molecules and their interaction with each other.
-We expect this understanding to enable scientists to more precisely manipulate molecules to create safe and healthy foods.
+We expect this understanding to enable scientists to manipulate molecules to create safe and healthy foods more precisely.
 Nanobiotechnology can also help them develop nano-bio sensors to detect pathogens and contaminants in food.
 This would aid in the development of a safe food supply.
 Further, nanobiotechnology could significantly enhance existing bioenergy production methods from agricultural and food waste.

 Along with providing safe packaging to keep items fresher, scientists could also develop nano-bio sensors for food packaging.
 These sensors could provide buyers with information on the food condition inside.
 They could also indicate to buyers its nutritional status and when an item is no longer safe for consumption.